 Below you can find quick summaries of my top picks for the best VPNs for the Microsoft Edge browser.

-- NordVPN: A budget-friendly option for Microsoft Edge that maintains excellent privacy standards and top encryption levels.
+- NordVPN: This top option for Microsoft Edge provides excellent privacy and online security to keep your online browsing habits undercover.
 Works well with a number of streaming services.

-- CyberGhost: CyberGhost scores high in the connection speed category, as well as in the security and privacy arenas.
-It also gives users access to the top streaming websites from almost anywhere in the world.
+- CyberGhost: CyberGhost scores high in the ease-of-use category, as well as in the security and privacy arenas.
+It also gives users access to streaming and downloading-optimized servers.